BigQuery

-BigQuery is Google's fully managed, serverless data warehouse that enables scalable analysis over petabytes of data.
-It is a Platform as a Service (PaaS) that supports querying using ANSI SQL.
+BigQuery is a managed, serverless data warehouse product by Google, offering scalable analysis over large quantities of data.
+It is a Platform as a Service (PaaS) that supports querying using a dialect of SQL.
 It also has built-in machine learning capabilities.
 BigQuery was announced in May 2010 and made generally available in November 2011.

+History

+Bigquery originated from Google's internal Dremel technology, which enabled quick queries across trillions of rows of data.
+The product was originally announced in May 2010 at Google I/O. Initially, it was only usable by a limited number of external early adopters due to limitations on the API.
+However, after the product proved its potential, it was released for limited availability in 2011 and general availability in 2012.
+After general availability, BigQuery found success among a broad range of customers, including airlines, insurance, and retail organizations.

 Design

-BigQuery provides external access to Google's Dremel technology, a scalable, interactive ad hoc query system for analysis of nested data.
 BigQuery requires all requests to be authenticated, supporting a number of Google-proprietary mechanisms as well as OAuth.